FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/configuration.md

 #### **search-immediate**
 The `search-immediate` attribute ensures, that a search is automatically triggered as soon as `ff-communication` was successfully attached to the DOM.
-The triggered search request uses the current URL parameters in conjunction with the settings provided by `ff-communication`-attributes.
+The triggered search request uses the current URL parameters in conjunction with the settings provided by `ff-communication` attributes.
 If no search query is provided through the URL or an attribute, `*` will be used as default (search for all products).

-**NOTE**
+> Note
+>

-You don't want the `search-immediate` attribute to be present on your landing (home) page because this would trigger a search every time a user enters your shop.
+> You don't want the `search-immediate` attribute to be present on your landing (home) page because this would trigger a search every time a user enters your shop.
-Usually you only want to use it on category pages and on the search result page.
+> Usually you only want to use it on category pages and on the search result page.

 ## JavaScript Approach